janayasiin/janayassin-BinX-Backend-Internship/Week 06/Day 05/README.md

-# \## Sprint 1 Review

-#

-# \### Sprint Goal

-#

-# Implement and validate the core backend functionality of the Cardiac Patient Monitoring System, including authentication, patient management, vital signs, medications, appointments, and appointment notes.

-#

-# \### Completed Work

-#

-# \* Implemented JWT authentication and authorization.

-# \* Implemented patient profile management.

-# \* Implemented Vital Signs management.

-# \* Implemented Medication CRUD operations and patient filtering.

-# \* Implemented Appointment CRUD operations.

-# \* Added appointment business rules:

-#

-# &#x20; \* Appointments must be scheduled in the future.

-# &#x20; \* Duplicate appointments at the same date and time are prevented.

-# \* Added `AppointmentNote` related to an appointment.

-# \* Implemented a database transaction for creating an appointment and its related note.

-# \* Tested transaction rollback by intentionally exceeding the database note length limit and verifying that both the appointment and note were rolled back.

-# \* Configured entity relationships using EF Core Fluent API.

-# \* Added seed data for medical conditions.

-# \* Tested the implemented API endpoints through Swagger and verified successful and error responses.

-#

-# \### Sprint Review Outcome

-#

-# The core Sprint 1 functionality was implemented and manually validated through Swagger.

-#

-# Incomplete items were moved to the Sprint 2 backlog:

-#

-# \* Expand automated unit and integration test coverage.

-# \* Complete the pull request review and merge process.

-# \* Address mentor feedback and any remaining code-review issues.

-# \* Continue improving API validation and error handling where required.

-#

-# \### Sprint 1 Documentation

-#

-# The Sprint 1 documentation includes:

-#

-# \* ERD of the implemented database schema.

-# \* EF Core migration history.

-# \* Implemented API features.

-# \* Transaction and rollback validation.

-# \* Sprint retrospective and Sprint 2 action item.

-#

-\## Sprint 1 Retrospective

-\### What Went Well

-\* The core backend features were implemented successfully.

-\* EF Core relationships were configured using Fluent API.

-\* Business logic was added beyond simple CRUD operations.

-\* Appointment creation was implemented as a multi-step database operation.

-\* Transaction rollback was tested successfully by forcing the appointment note operation to fail.

-\* API endpoints were manually tested through Swagger with successful and error cases.

-\* The project structure remained organized using Controllers, Services, DTOs, Models, and Data layers.

-\### What Could Be Improved

-\* Automated tests should be written earlier instead of relying mainly on manual Swagger testing.

-\* More unit and integration tests are needed for business logic and transaction behavior.

-\* Pull request review and feedback should be incorporated earlier in the sprint.

-\### Action for Sprint 2

-\*\*Write automated tests for new business logic and error cases before considering each feature complete.\*\*
+# Sprint 1 Review

+## 🎯 Sprint Goal

+Implement and validate the core backend functionality of the **Cardiac Patient Monitoring System**, including:

+* Authentication & Authorization
+* Patient Management
+* Vital Signs Management
+* Medication Management
+* Appointment Management
+* Appointment Notes

+---

+## ✅ Completed Work

+### 🔐 Authentication & Authorization

+* Implemented **JWT Authentication and Authorization**.
+* Configured role-based access where required.

+### 👤 Patient Management

+* Implemented patient profile management.
+* Added API endpoints for managing patient information.

+### ❤️ Vital Signs

+* Implemented **Vital Signs management**.
+* Added endpoints for creating, retrieving, updating, and managing patient vital signs.

+### 💊 Medications

+* Implemented **Medication CRUD operations**.
+* Added patient-based medication filtering.

+### 📅 Appointments

+* Implemented **Appointment CRUD operations**.
+* Added appointment business rules:

+  * Appointments must be scheduled in the future.
+  * Duplicate appointments at the same date and time are prevented.

+### 📝 Appointment Notes

+* Added the `AppointmentNote` entity and its relationship with appointments.
+* Implemented appointment creation with its related note as a **single database transaction**.
+* Tested transaction rollback by intentionally exceeding the database note length limit.
+* Verified that when the note operation failed, **both the appointment and note were rolled back successfully**.

+### 🗄️ Database & EF Core

+* Configured entity relationships using **EF Core Fluent API**.
+* Added seed data for medical conditions.
+* Created and maintained EF Core migrations.

+### 🧪 API Validation

+* Tested the implemented API endpoints using **Swagger**.
+* Verified both successful responses and expected error responses.

+---

+## 📊 Sprint Review Outcome

+The core **Sprint 1 functionality was successfully implemented and manually validated through Swagger**.

+The following incomplete items were moved to the **Sprint 2 backlog**:

+* Expand automated unit and integration test coverage.
+* Complete the Pull Request review and merge process.
+* Address mentor feedback and remaining code-review issues.
+* Continue improving API validation and error handling where required.

+---

+# 📚 Sprint 1 Documentation

+The Sprint 1 documentation includes:

+* 📌 ERD of the implemented database schema.
+* 📌 EF Core migration history.
+* 📌 Implemented API features.
+* 📌 Transaction and rollback validation.
+* 📌 Sprint retrospective.
+* 📌 Sprint 2 action items.

+---

+# 🔄 Sprint 1 Retrospective

+## ✅ What Went Well

+* The core backend features were implemented successfully.
+* EF Core relationships were configured using **Fluent API**.
+* Business logic was implemented beyond basic CRUD operations.
+* Appointment creation was implemented as a **multi-step database operation**.
+* Transaction rollback was successfully tested by intentionally causing the appointment note operation to fail.
+* API endpoints were manually tested through **Swagger** with both successful and error scenarios.
+* The project structure remained organized using:

+  * Controllers
+  * Services
+  * DTOs
+  * Models
+  * Data

+---

+## ⚠️ What Could Be Improved

+* Automated tests should be written earlier instead of relying mainly on manual Swagger testing.
+* More unit and integration tests are needed for business logic and transaction behavior.
+* Pull Request reviews and mentor feedback should be incorporated earlier during the sprint.

+---

+## 🚀 Action for Sprint 2

+> **Write automated tests for new business logic and error cases before considering each feature complete.**